lab11/webxr-apps/README.md

 ## Credits

-The iOS application uses [cordova-plugin-webxr](https://github.com/tzachari/cordova-plugin-webxr) to create the WebXR-compatible environment.
+- [tzachari/cordova-plugin-webxr](https://github.com/tzachari/cordova-plugin-webxr) : The iOS app uses this plugin to create the WebXR-compatible environment

-The plugin and examples are based on work by [Mozilla's WebXR Viewer project](https://github.com/mozilla-mobile/webxr-ios).
+- [mozilla-mobile/webxr-ios](https://github.com/mozilla-mobile/webxr-ios) : The plugin & examples are based on work from this WebXR project by Mozilla